General terms and conditions

 Article 3 / Liability

 3.1.
 A professional liability insurance has been taken out for the benefit of the attorneys in employment.
-Insofar as the liability is not covered by this professional liability insurance, the liability is limited to the amount paid out by the professional liability insurer of Scheepsrecht Advocaten as the case may be.
+To the extent that the liability is not covered by this professional liability insurance, the liability is limited to the amount paid by the professional liability insurer of Shiprecht Lawyers in any case.
 Scheepsrecht Advocaten is not liable for indirect or consequential damage.

 3.3.
 Scheepsrecht Advocaten shall exercise due care when engaging the services of auxiliary persons and third parties and shall do so as much as possible in consultation with the client.
 Scheepsrecht Advocaten is not liable for shortcomings of third parties engaged by it.